shopware5/devdocs/source/developers-guide/vagrant-phpstorm/index.md

 ### Coding Style

 As mentioned in our [CONTRIBUTING.md](https://github.com/shopware/shopware/blob/5.1/CONTRIBUTING.md), you should follow the [PSR-1](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-1-basic-coding-standard.md) and [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) coding standards.
-PhpStorm provides you with predefined settings in Editor > PHP > CodeStyling.
+PhpStorm provides you with predefined settings in `Editor` -> `PHP` -> `CodeStyling`.

 ### Deploy with PhpStorm

-To deploy a locally installed project to the Vagrant server, you may created an auto deployment in PhpStorm.
+To deploy a locally installed project to the Vagrant server, you need to configure auto deployment in PhpStorm.
 Make sure you are using the developer version of Shopware which can be downloaded from [GitHub](https://github.com/shopware/shopware).

 `git clone https://github.com/shopware/shopware.git`

 #### Step 1
 Open your Shopware project in PhpStorm.
-Choose in your toolbar Tools -> Deployment -> Configuration
+Choose in your toolbar `Tools` -> `Deployment` -> `Configuration`

 <div style="text-align:center;">